Logo

 Dump stat is Defenses or Cleave Damage, depending on preference.
 Dumping Cleave Damage is usually fine because of Brutal Momentum, but you won't always hit headshots, won't always kill when bigger enemies are mixed in, and the stat also helps when you surpass Brutal Momentum's 4 kill limit.
 Basically, dump Defenses unless you really like having a little extra dodge distance and slightly longer sprint.

 Brutal Momentum is the core blessing.
-The second blessing you can use either Skullcrusher or Opportunist, they're functionally similar but I prefer Opportunist.
-Skullcrusher at max stacks (8) contributes slightly more damage against a staggered enemy and benefits your team, but you have to hit that enemy multiple times to make use of the bonus.
-Opportunist takes effect no matter who staggered them or how, meaning you don't have to hit an enemy 2 times to get the full bonus and it will also apply immediately to enemies bleeding and knocked down from Indomitable.
+The second blessing you can use either Skullcrusher or Opportunist, they're functionally similar.
+Skullcrusher at max stacks (8) contributes slightly more damage against a staggered enemy and benefits your team, but you have to hit that enemy multiple times to make much use of the bonus yourself.
+Opportunist takes effect no matter who staggered them or how, meaning you don't have to hit an enemy 2 times to get the full bonus, but doesn't help the team.

 +Maniac is still useful on the Shield, but most of the time you will fare better by whipping out your ranged or rock to deal with specialists.